I am a writer, story consultant, and filmmaker who lives in St. John’s, Newfoundland.

 I made my directorial debut in the Fall of 2016 with a short animation I wrote called Mystery of the Secret Room, produced by the National Film Board of Canada.

-In 2016, I also released my short film, Crocuses, winner of Best Short at the Nickel Film Festival; and, winner of the RBC Michelle Jackson Emerging Artist Award – a financial and mentorship prize for emerging female filmmakers.
-Recently, Crocuses was chosen for the 2018 Women in Film and Television International Short Film Showcase where it will tour 40+ countries in 2018.
-Learn more about the film on our website found here
+In 2016, I also released my short film, Crocuses, winner of Best Short at the Nickel Film Festival; and, winner of the RBC Michelle Jackson Emerging Artist Award – a financial and mentorship prize for emerging female filmmakers sponsored by the St. John’s International Women’s Film Festival.
+In 2018, Crocuses was chosen for the Women in Film and Television International Short Film Showcase where it toured 40+ countries.

 My Feature The Royals was chosen for FIN’s 2017 Script Development Program.